nesi/support-docs/docs/General/NeSI_Policies/Allocation_classes.md

-*A new project\'s initial allocation may be awarded from this class, but subject to the limits of Proposal Development allocations.*
+*A new project's initial allocation may be awarded from this class, but subject to the limits of Proposal Development allocations.*

 </td>